-The response to the tours was tremendous as the Providence Design House was the first of its kind in the City [it was an event new to Providence] even if it had been popular in Newport and other cities.
+The response to the tours was tremendous as the Providence Design House was the first of its kind in the city.
 For tour goers, it was an opportunity to get ideas for a renovation project or to find a contractor, designer or product from a local design store.
-It showcased the talent in our neighborhood and community, and promoted the west side – still thought of by some as a "bad neighborhood" – as a viable and vibrant place to live and to work.
+It showcased the talent in our neighborhood and community, and promoted the west side – still feared by many Rhode Islanders as a "bad neighborhood" – as a viable and vibrant place to live and do business.

 The makers and designers involved in the Providence Design House were committed to providing affordable housing in the neighborhood where so many of them lived and worked.
 These artists worked entirely pro bono on the project, spending many hours and procuring most of their materials using their own resources.
-Some businesses also donated materials, like Adlers Hardware donated all the paint And it helped support the WBNA's operating costs.
+Some businesses also donated materials, like Adlers Hardware which donated all the paint for the house.

 Since 2003, local nonprofit Childhood Lead Action Project has occupied the first floor unit.
 Between 2003 and 2017, only 2 different families have occupied the three-bedroom, second floor apartment.
 When its first tenants – a family of five – moved out after 7 years, WBNA reached out to International Institute of RI (now Dorcas International Institute of RI) to find another income-qualified family to fill the vacancy.
 IIRI placed a newly resettled refugee family in the apartment that lived there for seven years.

 the design house today

 The Design House's interiors are still lively and unique. , 1192 Westminster remains a lead-safe and high quality rental home with lovely historic interiors for an important local nonprofit organization and for an income-qualified family.
 [OR The Design House's interiors are still lively and unique? [what is the status of the design house elements – are they now gone?]]
 WBNA has continued to improve the property and its tenants' experience through further renovations as well as energy efficiency upgrades.